 Aloha!
 Almost two weeks ago I came back with my dad from five unforgettable days on Maui!
-If you read my travel section on this blog, you’ll see that last year, on my first visit to Oahu I was completely taken aback by the beauty of it.
-Seriously, even though Hawaii is one of the fifty states, the islands are a completely different world than the mainland.
+If you read the travel section on this blog, you’ll see that last year, I was completely taken aback by the beauty of Oahu.
+Seriously, even though Hawaii is a US state, the islands are a completely different world than the mainland.

-The first thing that struck me about Maui is the size of the island.
-It’s the second biggest after the island of Hawaii, so if you’re planning on exploring the island, a car rental is a non-negotiable.
-Our average drive times were from 40 to 50 minutes.
+The first thing that struck me about Maui was the size of the island.
+It’s the second biggest island, after the island of Hawaii, so if you’re planning on exploring the island, a car rental is non-negotiable.
+Our average drive times to get somewhere on the island were from 40 to an hour.

 There’s only so much you can do in four days.
 Everyone is different and the weather in Hawaii is unpredictable.
 With this being said, plan accordingly and stick to a doable itinerary, something you can change on the fly.
-Our main focus was the beaches – because we are suckers for exotic beaches – but some people love the hiking and swimming in waterfalls.
-Other people like to be safe and prefer going to a luxury resort without stepping out.
+Our main focus were the beaches – because we are suckers for exotic beaches – but some people love hiking and then being rewarded with a nice swim in a waterfall.
+Others like to be safe and prefer lounging by the pool at a luxury resort.
 Be open to discovering new things!

-Moreover, the long distances between outdoor activities that closed so early made it trickier to balance the beach and nature attractions, which were tucked deep in the center of the island.
+Moreover, the long distances made it tricky to balance the beach and nature attractions, which were tucked deep in the center of the island.

-Something I missed about Oahu was the spontaneity of our trip.
+Something I missed about Oahu was the spontaneity of our day.
 In 20 minutes, you could cross to the other side of the island through the interstate.
-Maui has a four lane road with a 45 mph speed limit that is highly enforced and in some areas it was only a two lane road!
-In my Oahu blog post, you can I mentioned the fact that drivers on Oahu were slow but Maui has surely beaten that record!
+Roads on Maui have a four lane road with a 45 mph speed limit, and it is highly enforced!
+In my Oahu blog post, I mentioned that drivers on Oahu were slow, but Maui has surely beaten that record!

-In this blog post I gathered up all the places we went to, where we stayed and the best beaches to visit.
-Also, don’t forget to visit my other blog post Maui for foodies.
-All in all, to sum up the vibe of the island, think of it as Oahu’s easy-going brother.
+In this post, I rounded up all the places we went to, where we stayed and the best beaches to visit.
+Also, don’t forget to visit my other blog post: Maui for foodies.
+All in all, to sum up the vibe of the island, think of Maui as Oahu’s easy-going brother.
 While Oahu is the most populated island and receives the majority of tourist influx, Maui’s lack of development provides you with a calmness that washes over you as soon as you step off the plane.
-The islands are so close to each other, providing beaches and endless nature, yet they’re so different from one another.
-Good luck partying the night away on Maui, whereas in Honolulu, tons of of options are at your disposal in Waikiki beach.
+The islands are so close to each other, yet so different from one another.
+Good luck partying the night away on Maui, whereas in Honolulu, nightlife is a big part of Waikiki beach.

-A very last important suggestion: wear lots of sunscreen.
+A very last important tip: wear lots of sunscreen.
 Despite the fact that the sun was not present 100% of the time, we got sunburnt shoulders and I came back the tannest I’ve ever been.
 Not even on Oahu did I get this tan.
-I’m not upset but the sun was just unbeatable at times.
+I’m not upset but the sun in this part of the world is relentless.

 Lahaina

 Lahaina is one of Maui’s beautiful beach towns.
 It’s an amazing place for eating, dining and further discovering the magic of Maui with its quaint and rustic architecture.
-Lahaina’s main hub is Main Street which offers several historical and cultural sites like the Heritage Museum and other amazing restaurants.
-We didn’t stay in the tourist area of Lahaina but in a much better secluded area located on a residential street.
+Lahaina’s main hub is Main Street, which is dotted with several historic buildings and cultural sites, like the Heritage Museum and other amazing restaurants.
+We didn’t stay in the tourist area of Lahaina, but rather in a nice secluded location on a residential street.

 The Kulani Maui